bretth/woven/docs/main.rst

 * provides six Django commands/functions; ``setupnode``, ``deploy``, ``patch``, ``activate``, ``bundle``, ``startsites``

-* provides a standard Apache & Nginx webserver configuration that you can change as required.
+* provides a standard Apache & Nginx webserver configuration that you can change as required, and includes experimental support for Gunicorn.

+* versions your project with virtualenv

 * enables you to define custom linux etc configuration files in your project

 * enable you to define roles for your servers with combinations of linux packages

-* integrates into standard Fabric fabfile.py scripts as projects grow.
+* provides an api for fabfile.py scripts.

 * hooks for custom per project and per app deploy and setupnode functionality

 * integrates with South for migrations

 * basic multi-site multi-db capabilities

 **Woven currently doesn't:**